Web Analytics Made Easy - Statcounter

 Start with a workspace

-Create a workspace, spin up a database, and point your Redis client at BaseKV.
+Create a workspace, spin up a database, and point your app or agent at BaseKV.
 No credit card required to start.